Frequently Asked Questions About Solicitors

 We may be able to offer a ‘no win, no fee’ arrangement in suitable cases, e.g. personal injury claims.
 This means that if you lose your case, you won’t be liable for our fees.

 Contact a member of our team to discuss your options and for advice on how best to fund your case.

 Changes to Legal Aid in 2013 removed private family law matters, including divorce, financial matters and contact with children, from the scope of legal aid funding.
 Exceptions apply in limited cases, but as a rule, only cases involving child protection issues and domestic violence or abuse now qualify for Legal Aid funding.

 Contact us on 0117 325 2929 to see if you qualify.

 If you’re unhappy with the way your case is being handled or the progress your current solicitor is making, we can take over cases from other legal practices.

 Call us on 0117 325 2929 for an informal chat about how we can help you.

-Please bring three pieces of identification with you.
-You need one item of photographic ID, such as your passport or driving licence, and two items that show your residential address, such as a utilities or council tax bill.
+Please bring two pieces of identification with you.
+You need one item of photographic ID, such as your passport or driving licence, and one item that shows your residential address, such as a utilities or council tax bill.